Effective Date: March 24, 2006

 4.4.3 Original vs. Photocopy.
 When addressees are listed in the "TO:" line of a memo, send each individual an original memo with an original signature.
 If addressees are part of a distribution list, send each addressee a photocopy of the signed memo and retain the original in the official file.

 4.4.4 Distribution List.
-Type the name of the specific group or "Distribution:" two typing returns below the signature block, the enclosure line, or the separate-cover listing line as applicable.
+Type the name of the specific group or "Distribution:" two typing returns below the signature block, the enclosure line, or the separate-cover listing line.
 Begin the list of all recipients directly beneath the heading.
 Single- space the list and arrange in alphabetical order by Center/Code (or organization), except when listing those names at the signer's Center first.
 When the list will not fit on the same page as the signature, type a separate page for the distribution list, or a dual-column list may be used.
 After the memo is signed, staple the list in front of the memo.
 See Figure 4-7.

 4.5.1 A memorandum for the record is an informal memo used to establish an official record of telephone conversations, meetings, conferences, or travel.
 See Figure 4.12.